learn-co-curriculum/single-variable-regression-lab/README.md

 ### Calculating lines

-The comedy show decides to use advertising with three different shows.
-The comedy show sets forth it's own predictions, and expexts that the attendance will look like the following for the respective budgets:
+The comedy show decides to advertise for two different shows.
+The attendance looks like the following.

 | Budgets (dollars)        | Attendance           |
 | ------------- |:-------------:|